- WLRC News & Upcoming Events

 More info & resources

 UIC's Centers for Cultural Understanding and Social Change will all be open and available virtually this semester!
-Click each center's name below for this week's events, services, and resources:
+Click each center's name below for this week's events, services, and resources (all times CST):

 - Chill and Spill: Fridays, 10am-12pm

 - Yalla Nitkalem (Let's Talk): Wed, Apr 14, 10-11pm

 - Study Abroad Pop-up Advising: Fri, Apr 9, 9:30-11:30am